jvallera/HiveNYC/README.md

+#About this Hive NYC Wiki and Code Repository

-This repository documents projects that the Hive NYC Community Coordinator worked on in collaboration with the Hive NYC Network Manager between November 2015 and June 30th.
+Between November 2015 and June 30 2016, the Hive NYC Community Coordinator spearheaded a series of projects in collaboration with the Hive NYC Network Manager, which centered around streamlining communications procedures and building systems to track and manage member engagement.

-For questions regarding this repo, please contact [info@hivenyc.org](mailto:info@hivenyc.org).
+Documentation for these projects can be found on the [wiki page](https://github.com/MozillaFoundation/HiveNYC/wiki) of this repository.

+To contact Hive NYC staff with further questions, please email [info@hivenyc.org](mailto:info@hivenyc.org).